Sean Murphy, MD, PhD

 Clinical Investigator, Malaria Clinical Trials Center

-Dr. Murphy is Acting Assistant Professor of Laboratory Medicine, University of Washington.
+Dr. Murphy is Assistant Professor of Laboratory Medicine, University of Washington.
 He is Assistant Director of the clinical microbiology laboratory in Laboratory Medicine at the University of Washington Medical Center, which provides testing for infectious diseases.
-Dr. Murphy is also a clinical investigator with the Malaria Clinical Trials Center at Seattle Biomedical Research Institute.
+Dr. Murphy is also a Member of the UW–based Center for Emerging and Re–emerging Infectious Diseases and is a Clinical Investigator with the Malaria Clinical Trials Center at Seattle Biomedical Research Institute.

 Representative recent publications